Employee Notice Obligations 101

 What About Disputes?

-If you suffered a work-related injury in New Jersey and need help filing a workers compensation claim contact Rossetti & Devoto today at (856) 354-0900 for a free, no-obligation consultation.
+If you suffered a work-related injury in New Jersey and need help filing a workers’ compensation claim, contact the New Jersey workers’ compensation attorneys from Rossetti & Devoto, PC today at (856) 354-0900 for a free, no-obligation consultation.
+Our workers’ compensation attorneys will help you gather all of the required information for the claim and represent you should a dispute arise with your employer.